shmiker/ls/README.md

  - develop's client package is lightweight, only has classes for testing API calls from Java programmatically

- - master's client package has Vaadin client for manipulations through browser
+ - master's client package has Vaadin client for manipulations through browser.
+Can be skipped since it will require npm installation and was not the requirement

    will require 'mvn package' to fetch npm packages